valentinpi/lattice-watering/METHODS.md

 | tx_bytes (uint32) | tx_unicast_count (uint32) | tx_mcast_count (uint32) | tx_success (uint32) |  tx_failed (uint32) |
 -----------------------------------------------------------------------------------------------------------------------
 ```
 So the packet contains humidity information, as well as info on the node itself: Whether its pump is activated and its current IPv6 statistics.
 Note that these statistics do not need to be saved. `count` refers to the number of packets.
 The data is aligned from left to right, top to bottom.
+We also post the IP address, as the packet may go through a tunnel, and our frontend uses some unique IPs for board identification.

 ### Node Methods